 Dr. Andrea Adams has earned a master and a PhD in history at the HU.
 She has worked at the Dahlem Research School and at the Graduate School in History and Sociology in Bielefeld.

 Since 2019, she organizes the proMotion program for female doctoral researchers.

 Dr. Simone Bartsch has a diploma as well as a doctoral degree in sociology, and is an expert for quantitative surveys who has worked at Freie Universität Berlin, the DIW and the University of Bremen.

 Since 2019, she is responsible for studies and surveys on the careers of female (and male) doctorate holders of TU Berlin, but is as well glad to answer questions on the condition of doctoral researchers in general.
 She is also TU-Coordinator for the Career-Building Programme of Femtec GmbH.
-With additional hours she implements measures to improve support for doctoral and postdoctoral fellows according to the Strategy for the Advancement of Junior Scholars at TU Berlin and takes care of the doctoral database.
+With additional hours, she also takes care of the doctoral database.